On the degree of polynomials computing square roots mod p: Upper bound for special

 \section{Upper bound for special $p$}

 In this section, we give an upper bound on the degree of polynomials computing square roots mod $p$, for infinitely many $p \equiv 1 \mod 4$.
 The upper bound is best when $p \equiv 5 \mod 8$, and we only present this case.
+The result and proof of this section is due to Agou, Deligl{\'e}se and Nicolas~\cite{ADN-sqrt}.
+It remains in this paper only for completeness.

 {\bf Theorem \ref{thm:5mod8}.\ } {\em Let $p \equiv 5 \mod 8$.
 Then there is a polynomial that computes square roots in $\F_p$ with degree at most $\frac{3p+1}{8}$.} \begin{proof} Since $p \equiv 1 \mod 4$, we get that $-1$ is a perfect square mod $p$.
 Let $i \in \F_p$ be one of the square roots of $-1$.
 Our main ingredient is the Tonelli-Shanks algorithm~\cite{ShanksTonelli1,ShanksTonelli2} computing square roots mod $p$.
 For $p = 4 \ell + 1$, the algorithm essentially gives a formula for the square root depending on two cases.
 Specifically, let $u: S \to \F_p$ given by: